 You can enter details for the other Contact Info section fields, or just ignore these.

 For more details about this feature, see the “WordPress User Profile: Additional Contact Information” section further below.

 In this section, you can add a personal or business description for your visitors or blog readers.

 This feature not only lets you tell the world about yourself or your business, it can also be used to convert new visitors into leads for your products or services.

 For great tips on how to write a truly compelling bio section that will help improve your conversions, see the article below:

 For more details about using this feature, see the “Useful Tips Related To Your User Profile” section below.

 Here you can change your login password details.

-Use the New Password section only if you need to change your login password.
-You will need to enter the new password twice before the system can accept the password change.
+Use this section only if you are required to modify or reset your login password.
+You will need to confirm the new password before the system can accept the password change.

 13 – Log Out Of All Other Sessions